The Nightmare On Elm Street Movies Ranked

 This weird movie was ahead of its time in some ways.
 Jesse, an apparently gay teenager (‘80s movies rarely had openly LGBT characters, so Jesse’s sexuality is left somewhat ambiguous), is terrorized by Freddy.
 For some stupid reason, Krueger wants to possess the teen’s body so that he can become human again.

 Why would Freddy want to do this, when he has virtually unlimited power in the dream world?
-Beats the hell out of us.
+Beats the hell out of me.
 This movie has all sorts of bizarre stuff in it: exploding birds, demon dogs, a possessed towel, and Freddy running around chasing people at a pool party.
 It’s no surprise that most of the other sequels ignore this installment.

 6. A Nightmare On Elm Street 5: The Dream Child (1989)